Glen D. Johnson: Career

 Johnson was elected to the Oklahoma House of Representatives in 1940 and re-elected in 1942.
 He resigned from the Oklahoma House in January, 1942 to enlist in the United States Army following the Japanese attack on Pearl Harbor and the U.S. entry into World War II.
-On one three-day pass, he married Imogene Storms in Okemah on December 5, 1942.
+On a three-day pass, he married Imogene Storms in Okemah on December 5, 1942.
 While he entered the Army as a private, in May 1946 he was discharged as a captain.
 Upon his return to Oklahoma, he resumed his practice of law.

 Johnson ran for and was elected to Congress (from Oklahoma's 4th Congressional district) as a Democrat in 1946, defeating incumbent Lyle Boren in the primary election, and served from January 3, 1947, to January 3, 1949.
 He considered running for re-election in 1948, but instead chose to run for the U.S. Senate.
 After losing the Democratic nomination, he retired from Congress after serving only one term.